-(Source) Calculated by the Ministry of Finance based on the data of relevant countries' debt management authorities, etc.
+(Sources) Calculated by the Ministry of Finance based on the data of the respective countries' debt management authorities, etc.

 In Japan, the issuance amount of Inflation-Indexed Bonds may be adjusted in a flexible manner in response to the market environment, etc., based on discussions with market participants.
-In foreign countries, inflation-indexed bonds are issued as necessary.
-Particularly in the U.K. and France, inflation-indexed bond issuances account for some 10% of the total coupon-bearing bond issuance amount, making inflation-indexed bonds a relatively large share of financing.
+In foreign countries, Inflation-Indexed Bonds are issued as necessary.
+Particularly in the U.K. and France, Inflation-Indexed Bond issuances account for about 10% of the total coupon-bearing bond issuance amount, making Inflation-Indexed Bonds a relatively large share of financing.
+Conversely, amidst rising inflation rates, some countries, such as Germany, have been observed to discontinue the issuance of Inflation-Indexed Bonds.